Keyne: Interpretations

 The Edwardian scholar G.H.
-Doble found it hard to accept that a woman could have traveled so far or founded so many settlements, and therefore she "quite may well have been a man."
+Doble found it hard to accept that a woman could have travelled so far or founded so many settlements, and therefore she "quite may well have been a man".
 He believed that the journeyings were more in character with male saints from this period, a sentiment which was shared by the scholar Alban Butler, who believed a number of female saints had actually been men.
 This view has been challenged by scholars such as Jane Cartwright, who states that this is indicative of a school of thought in which male saints are much more likely to be real historical figures than female saints, and that maleness alone is greater evidence of historicity than femaleness.

-St. Keyne's well
+St Keyne's well

-The holy well of Saint Keyne is located about 0.8 km southeast of St. Keyne's Church in Cornwall, and is now in a small housing made of dressed granite.
+The holy well of Saint Keyne is located about 0.8 km southeast of St Keyne's Church in Cornwall, and is now in a small housing made of dressed granite.
 The original housing was built in the 16th century, it was rebuilt in 1936 after the adjoining lane was widened.
 The plaque next to the well describes the spell which Saint Keyne is said to have cast upon the water of the well.
 The plaque reads: "The legend of Saint Keyne Well.
 Saint Keyne was a princess who lived about 600 AD.
 She laid on the waters of this well a spell thus described by Richard Carew in 1602 AD—'The quality that man or wife / Whom chance or choice attaines / First of this sacred stream to drinke / Thereby the mastery gains.'"

 In Victorian times the well had the reputation of conferring supremacy to the marriage partner who first tasted it.
 There is also a ballad called The Well of St Keyne written by Robert Southey; it is set to an adaptation of the air of the Helston Furry Dance.